JamesAPetts/ohif-viewer-XNAT-plugin/README.md

-# XNAT OHIF Viewer Plugin 1.0.0 #
+# XNAT OHIF Viewer Plugin 1.0.1 #

-This is the initial release of the XNAT 1.7 OHIF Viewer plugin.
 This plugin integrates the OHIF Cornerstone-based viewer into XNAT.
 It replaces previous support for the XimgViewer plugin.

 # A) Deploying the Pre-built plugin #

-**New in 1.0.0: single plugin deployment.**
+**New since 1.0.0: single plugin deployment.**

 1. Stop your tomcat with "sudo service tomcat7 stop"